tbxiao/chauff.github.io/_posts/2019-07-21-collaborative-search.md

 The built-in document viewer is not only great to tracking users (otherwise we would have no idea of what they are doing once they leave our search result page - often important for interactive IR experiments) but also allows users to annotate the documents in tandem.

+## Demo

+If you head over to [http://searchx.ewi.tudelft.nl/](http://searchx.ewi.tudelft.nl/) you will see a demo version of our collaborative search system.
+To check out how well the system works with several collaborators open the same URL in different browsers or a regular browser tab and a private browser tab.
+Be aware though, that whatever you query for is visible to everyone!

 ## Available on GitHub

 We have open-sourced ```SearchX``` in two repositories, splitting the backend and frontend code: [https://github.com/felipemoraes/searchx-frontend](https://github.com/felipemoraes/searchx-frontend) and [https://github.com/felipemoraes/searchx-backend](https://github.com/felipemoraes/searchx-backend).
 To get started first set up the backend (the installation instructions are on GitHub) and then install the frontend packages.

+A big todo item on our list is to create a good looking website around those two repositories, with a lot of examples, instructions, tips and tricks.
+This information can be already found in the different READMEs, but it does not yet look very accessible.
+Hopefully we have this done after the summer.

 If you want to try it out and are getting stuck, please contact us, we are more than happy to help!